HernandezM-dev/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Explain how to build stateful class components.
+1. Explain how to build stateful class components. const export compName extends react.component{constructor, super, this.setstate}

-2. Describe the different phases of the component lifecycle.
+2. Describe the different phases of the component lifecycle. render - pure has no sideeffects my be paused,terminated, or restarted by react precommit- can create DOM commit - can work with DOM, run side effects and schedule updates

 3. Demonstrate an understanding of class component lifecycle methods.
+    Mounting: methods like compnent did mount that run after the comp has rendered for the first time
+    updating: shouldComponent update, when you want to be more detailed if you want to comp to rerender regargless of whether the state has updated
+    unmounting: ComponentWillUnmount, cleanup phase for when the comp is going to be terminated
+    error: ComponentDidCatch, comps that catch errors or breaking in the code and commit an action.

 4. Define stateful logic.
+  - logic that effects more than visual part of a component. can be created in Hooks

 5. Describe how to test a React component with React Testing Library.
+  3 ways of testing
+  integration: several units are tested together to ensure they work together as intended end to end: the entire project is tested unit testing: smaller units are tested in isolation

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.